apache/druid/docs/api-reference/service-status-api.md

 This document describes the API endpoints to retrieve service (process) status, cluster information for Apache Druid.

 In this document, `{domain}` is a placeholder for the server address of deployment.
+For example, on the quickstart configuration, replace `{domain}` with `http://localhost:8888`.

 ## Common